How to make dandelion art triptych

 To achieve the aged effect was fairly easy and you can apply as little or as much effect as you want.
 Use an old paintbrush and thick acrylic craft paint (preferably black) and paint over the areas to be aged.
 You need to get the brush into all the little dips for best effect.

-Now you use a lightly damp cloth to gently wipe away the excess paint, only leaving behind paint to add that aged effect.
+Now you use a lightly damp cloth to gently wipe away the excess paint, only leaving behind paint to add the aged effect.
 If you find there's not enough, repeat the process until you are happy with the result.

 Having placed the panels against the wall I realised a colour change was necessary, and this is where I sprayed the panels with Rust-Oleum Universal metallic in titanium silver.
-A trick to use with this metallic paint... move the can around so that you spray at different angles for a more metallic sheet effect.
+A trick to use with this metallic paint... move the can around so that you spray at different angles for a more sheet metal effect.

 Here are the panels after spraying.
 I repeated the complete painting process with black craft paint once again to get the aged effect.